 As discussed above, we prefer that you refrain from doing so except in urgent circumstances.
 Please read below for other ways of obtaining the information you are seeking:

-- • Visit our website and check out our FAQs.
+- Check out our main FAQs here.
 These cover some of the most commonly asked questions with detailed explanation.

 Please remember that if your question or concern is urgent you should get in touch asap by phone or email.
 You will not be charged additionally for urgent matters.

 How will I know what to do next?